 Puerto Manzano has never been far away from the headlines, even causing a rumpus on debut.

-He was actually bought as an extra in Argentina to fill up the shipping pallett after the first choice horse had been secured.
+He was actually bought as an extra in Argentina to fill up the shipping pallet after the first-choice horse had been secured.

 Bloodstock agent Justin Vermaak explained in the post race interview of last season’s Betway Summer Cup, “We bought Kay Tee Perry’s full brother and needed an extra horse to fill up the shipping pallet.
 I was dead keen on Puerto Manzano, from Haras Carampanque.
 He was by Seek Again (Gone West), a stallion who had disappointed and wasn’t in favour, but from a mare by Orpen – and he was an absolutely magnificent specimen we could buy for the equivalent of about R550,000.
 Laurence agreed, and the smashing Puerto Manzano took their breath away when he stepped off the float in South Africa.”